coneypo/acrn-hypervisor/doc/tutorials/Q-A.rst

 .. code-block:: none

-   We°Øre still working on a setup guide now because Celadon and ACRN's kernel has updated to 4.19
+   We‚Äôre still working on a setup guide now because Celadon and ACRN's kernel has updated to 4.19

 Q6.
 Does SOS and UOS communicate with RPMSG in Intel ? if has RPMSG, which one has higher efficiency ?
 Does intel has plan to add RPMSG?

 .. code-block:: none

    Not yet, but once add, it  will support in principle;
-   Theoretically RPMSG has higher efficiency, RPMSG protol is more simple, RPMSG°Øs master and slave communicates via RPMSG°Øs backend as the switch;
+   Theoretically RPMSG has higher efficiency, RPMSG protol is more simple, RPMSG‚Äôs master and slave communicates via RPMSG‚Äôs backend as the switch;

    Not yet about add RPMSG.